DILCISBoard/E-ARK-DIP/specification/index.md

 In the following the major differences between an XML instance for METS for an E-ARK DIP vs an E-ARK AIP are listed.

-**Table 4 - Differences between the AIP METS and the DIP METS on node level: mets** **Node level: mets**
+**Node level: mets**

 **Element / Attribute**|**Cardi&shy;nality**|**Description and usage in Common specification**| **Change for DIP**